"Elsa! Pssst—Elsa! Wake up, wake up, wake up!"

 Impulsively, Anna scrambled onto the surface of the pond, screaming, "This is so cool!
 It's like magic!"

-Remembering that her sister had never been skating before, Elsa panicked, and reached out a hand to grab her.
+Excitement turned into terror in an instant as soon as Elsa remembered that her sister had never skated on ice before, and she reached out a hand to grab her.
 Her hand whiffed cold air however, as Anna was already sliding herself toward the middle of the pond.
-"Anna, come back!
-It's dangerous!"
+"Anna, wait!"

 But the mischievous redhead, in her glee, paid no heed to the call of her older sister.
 Mezmerized by the beauty of the ice, something she had never experienced before, she stood up and jumped excitedly.
 "Elsa, come on, come—"